-St. Ambrose University has been honored as a leader among institutions of higher education for its support of volunteering, service-learning and civic engagement.
-This is the second year in a row (2010 and 2011) that St. Ambrose has been recognized on the President's Higher Education Community Service Honor Roll.
-The university is one of only 511 Honor Roll colleges and universities, nationwide, to be commended by President Barack Obama for engaging its students, faculty and staff in meaningful service that achieves measurable results in the community.
+For several years, St. Ambrose University has been a leader among institutions of higher education for its support of volunteering, service-learning and civic engagement.
+In 2015, St. Ambrose was recognized with Distinction on the President's Higher Education Community Service Honor Roll in the Category of General Community Service.
+The university was one of hundreds of Honor Roll colleges and universities, nationwide, commended in 2015 by President Barack Obama for engaging its students, faculty and staff in meaningful service that achieves measurable results in the community.

 In 2006, the Quad City Chapter of the Association of Fundraising Professionals (AFP) recognized the philanthropic efforts of St. Ambrose students at its annual Awards for Philanthropy program.
 The students received AFP's highest honor for Outstanding Youth Group during the organization's Philanthropy Day reception and awards presentation.
 Students continue to raise funds and provide volunteer support in the areas of education, the environment and affordable housing, to name a few.